What is meant by extradition?

 What are the minimum requirements for extradition back to the UK?

-That there is an extradition convention or treaty in force with the country concerned
+- There is an extradition convention or treaty in force with the country concerned

-- European Arrest Warrant Scheme
+- Countries which operate under the European Arrest Warrant (EAW) Scheme

-- What is set in place by the European Arrest Warrant Scheme?
+What is the European Arrest Warrant Scheme?

-- Extradition to the UK under the Extradition Act 2003
+Extradition to the UK under the Extradition Act 2003